EmmaSHANG0625/MNIST-Handwriten-Digit-Classification/README.md

 ## Model Architecture

 The model is firstly built using a simple feedforward neural network with the following architecture:
 - Input Layer: Flattening the 28x28 images into a 784-dimensional vector.
 - Hidden Layer 1: 128 neurons with ReLU activation.
 - Hidden Layer 2: 64 neurons with ReLU activation.
-    - Output Layer: 10 neurons with softmax activation (representing classes 0-9).
+Ò- Output Layer: 10 neurons with softmax activation (representing classes 0-9).

 This project uses a Convolutional Neural Network (CNN) for the MNIST handwritten digit classification.
 CNNs are particularly effective for image recognition tasks due to their ability to detect patterns and spatial hierarchies in images.
 Below is an outline of the architecture used: